pkhsu/glasskube-gitops-test/memory-bank/activeContext.md

 3. Design for single source of truth.
 4. Provide customization options via valueDefinitions.
 5. Utilize GitHub raw URLs for package file hosting to simplify access and eliminate server maintenance.
+6. Use C4 model and Mermaid for architecture documentation.
+7. Clearly distinguish between system components and their relationships.